Ameridiem/RPG-Pseudocode/RPG-Pseudocode.md

   If you explore the city yourself: you find one potion, nothing much else around here.
 """

 """Your party finds a tent set up underneath a massive face cut into the cave rock.
 The embers of a campfire still glow, and you assume the owner of the tent is nearby.
-It might be one of the betrayers the frail woman mentioned, but it is a squat, grey-skinned creature with round, red eyes and rows of spikes on its pack - it's a glogo.
+It might be one of the betrayers the frail woman mentioned, but it is a squat, grey-skinned creature with round, red eyes and rows of spikes on its back - it's a glogo.
   Loot his tent before he gets back: -2 reputation, three gold, one pocket knife (attack +1) Befriend the glogo: Glogo joins the party, max health +1 and attack +3
 """